 Todd Looby is a mostly self-taught, award-winning filmmaker based in Chicago.
-LEFTY (2009), Todd's second narrative feature, was named one of the "Top 10 Movies of 2009..." by the Chicago Tribune's metromix and is currently being distributed by IndieFlix, Inc. His next film, "Son of None" (2010), is a narrative short shot in Liberia, West Africa.
+LEFTY (2009), Todd's second narrative feature, was named one of the "Top 10 Movies of 2009..." by the Chicago Tribune's metromix and is currently being distributed by IndieFlix, Inc. His next film, "Son of None" (2010), was a narrative short shot in Liberia, West Africa.
 The film won the Special Jury Award at Slamdance 2011 and took home "Best Short Film" at the Boston Film Festival.
-Solo Madres: Stories of the Families Left Behind (2013) is a feature documentary Todd and his wife shot in Honduras.
-This project is in post-production.